markosluga/kolla-fountain/backup/README.md

 2. If you have only changed `enable_mariabackup: "yes"` and are working with an already deployed OpenStack on Xena then you can just reconfigure globals.yaml and run:

-`kolla-ansible -i INVENTORY reconfigure -t mariadb`
+`kolla-ansible -i ~/multinode reconfigure -t mariadb`

 3. If you are ***upgrading to Xena*** or deploying a new deployment redeploy with: